 Outside of work Dianne is a dog rescuer.

-Lisa is a Legal Assistant who recently joined our Residential Property department.
+Nicolle is a Legal Assistant in our Commercial Property department.